Jose A. Yaryura-Tobias, M.D.

 Sony Khemlani-Patel, Ph.D.

 Sony Khemlani-Patel, Ph.D. is a licensed clinical psychologist specializing in the treatment and research of obsessive compulsive spectrum disorders.
 In addition to providing direct clinical care, Dr. Khemlani also supervises psychology interns and participates in various research projects.
 She received her Ph.D. in Clinical/School psychology from Hofstra University in Hempstead, New York.
 She has presented and published extensively on body dysmorphic disorder and also has publications on obsessive compulsive disorder and self injurious behavior.
 She has co-authored the books, "When Your Child Is Cutting" and"Overcoming Body Dysmorphic Disorder."
+Dr. Khemlani is a Board Member and Secretary of OCD New York, which is the NY Affiliate of the non-profit international OCD Foundation.

 Matthew Jacofsky, Psy.D.